Robust and Accurate Authorship Attribution via Program Normalization: Comparing with Adversarial Training

+\begin{theorem}[Preservation of robust accuracy] Let $f^*$ be the classifier that minimizes the objective of \nandp over the data distribution $\calD$, and let $f^*_{adv}$ minimize the objective of adversarial training over $\calD$.
+Then, in principle, $f^*(\calN_{\calR}(\cdot))$ and $f^*_{adv}$ have the same optimal robust accuracy if $\calR$ is reversible. \end{theorem}

+The proof can be found in Appendix~\ref{sec:equivproof}.
+In essence, \autoref{thm:equiv} is a generalization of the second scenario in \autoref{fig:tradeoff}, in particular, we extend the same principle applied to $(\bfx,\bfz)$ to all possible pairs of inputs in the relational graph induced by $\calR$.
+Note that the relation between semantics-preserving pairs of programs is reversible by default: if $\bfz$ is $\bfx$'s adversarial example, then $\bfx$ is also naturally an adversarial choice of $\bfz$.

-\mypara{A Unified Framework.} Motivated by the above observations, we propose a unified framework: for a relation $\calR$, we strategically select a subset $\calR'\subset \calR$ to normalize inputs, and adversarially train on the normalized inputs.
+Motivated by the above observations, we propose a natural synergy of the two approaches: for a relation $\calR$ and a reversible subset $\calR'\subseteq \calR$, we can first normalize the input with respect to $\calR'$, and then adversarially train on the normalized inputs w.r.t. the rest of the relation $\calR\backslash \calR'$.
 Let $\calN_{R'}$ denote the normalizer for $\calR'$.
 Formally, the learner solves